scaleoutsystems/digital-pathology-tutorial/README.md

 ```
 where NR_OF_PARTITIONS are the number of equal sized splits of the dataset.
 The script will also downsample the images.
 To modify this behavior, simply edit prepare_dataset.py.

+## Training, evaluating and serving a given version of the model from the FEDn model trail (Scaleout Studio)
+The following sections assumes that you are working in a Scaleout Studio project ((Scaleout Studio)[https://www.scaleoutsystems.com/features]).

+### Training a centralized model for given data partitions

+### Plotting a confusion matrix for a given model version in the FEDn model trail

+### Serving a given model version with Tensorflow Serving

 ## References
 <a id="1">[1]</a>
 Matek, C., Schwarz, S., Marr, C., & Spiekermann, K. (2019).
 A Single-cell Morphological Dataset of Leukocytes from AML Patients and Non-malignant Controls [Data set].
 The Cancer Imaging Archive." https://doi.org/10.7937/tcia.2019.36f5o9ld